Activating Calm: Understanding the Parasympathetic Nervous System and Healing Through Therapy in Redondo Beach

 This is why nervous system work is foundational in couples therapy.
 Before communication skills, before strategies, before scripts… we have to help the body recognize safety again.

-Rewiring Your Parasympathetic Response with Therapy in Redondo Beach
+Rewiring Your Parasympathetic Response with Therapy in the South Bay

 Creating a Body That Feels Safe Again